-Rabbit Mountain Professional Review and Guide
+Rabbit Mountain Professional Guide

 "This fantastic hike offers expansive views of the northern foothills, east to the plains, and west to the Indians Peaks, Rocky Mountain National Park, and the Continental Divide.
 This hike takes you through stands of ponderosas and open meadows filled with cacti, yuccas, and wildflowers.
 Wildlife is abundant and can be seen year-round.